 For volunteers from UK, Australia and New Zealand who share their skills in Melanesia.
 For projects, which are driven by the needs of Melanesians.

-For the Diocese of Vanuatu & New Caledonia, Bishop James Ligo and the staff at the Diocesan Headquarters in Luganville on the island of Santo.
+For the Diocese of Vanuatu & New Caledonia and the staff at the Diocesan Headquarters in Luganville on the island of Santo and for Bishop James Tama.

 For the Society of St Francis throughout the world, including Melanesia.
-We pray for their work along with Third Order members with the homeless and beggars in Honiara.
+We pray for their work along with Third Order members with the homeless and jobless in Honiara.

 We pray for the greater care of creation and give thanks for the life and inspiration of St Francis.